noaham/dot_emacs/init.md

 + Learn and implement keybindings for smartparens movement commands
 + tone down the greys in the base16-brewer-light theme
++ configure mmm-mode so that I can simply write elisp instead of emacs-lisp next to fenced code blocks.
+This is desirable as github recognised applies syntax highlighting to blocks with the keyword elisp but not emacs-lisp.

 ## Package management ##